mna/agora/doc/wiki/cli-tool.md

 ```
 -a (--from-asm) : compile and execute from an assembly source file
 -d (--debug) : run in debug mode
+-o (--output) : save to this output file
+-R (--no-result) : do not print the result value
--S (--nostdlib) : do not register the stdlib in the execution context
+-S (--no-stdlib) : do not register the stdlib in the execution context
 ```

 ## version